ConservationMetrics/mapgl-tile-renderer/README.md

 Required options if `style` is "no":
 *  `-O` or `--onlinesource`: Specify an online source to be used as a background map (currently supported: "bing") (required)
-*  `-a` or `--overlay`: Provide an GeoJSON object for a feature layer to overlay on top of the remote source (required)
+*  `-a` or `--overlay`: Provide an GeoJSON object for a feature layer to overlay on top of the online source (required)
 *  `-k` or `--apikey`: API key that may be required for your online source
 *
 Additional options: